-f.
+- f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
 What data or transportation models were used to make these estimates?

-There will be about 7 trips per tiny home.
-With 56 tiny homes that will be about 392 trips generated per day.
-Peak volumes will occur between 7-9am and 4-6pm.
-No truck traffic is expected g.
+505 daily trips are expected from the site.
+32 AM and 39 PM peak hour trips are expected.
+See traffic report prepared by Heath and associates.
+FYI, traffic report was prepared - during early design when 69 dwelling units were proposed.
+Report is thus conservative. g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe.